denten-books/plain-text/5-surface.md

 relation between elements could be preserved.
 The 1968 patent for "Data Reading, Recording, and Positioning System" describes a method for arranging information on such a card "recording and playback system which accurately positions each character recorded relative to each previous character recorded" [@clancy_data_1970, 1].
 In 1969 IBM introduced magnetic card storage units into its Selectric Composer line of word processors.
 Fredrick May, whose name often appears on word processing related patents form this period, would later reflect on magnetic cards, writing that a "major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
-The card could be thought of as a miniature page, making the magnetic card a "unit of record of storage of a typed page" [@may_ibm_1981, 743].
+The card could be thought of as a miniature page, making the magnetic card a "unit record of storage for a typed page" [@may_ibm_1981, 743].

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
-"A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
+A "simple relationship ... could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

 The Mag Card soon passed from use due to its limited storage capabilities and